mkaczkowski/copilot-code-review/README.md

 1. Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
 2. Type "Copilot Code Review" to see available commands:
-   - "Copilot Code Review: Self-Review Code" - to review your code changes
-   - "Copilot Code Review: Write PR Description" - to generate a description for your changes
    - "Copilot Code Review: Show Debug Logs" - to view the extension logs

 ## Extension Settings